CREATING A LETTERBOX

 One method, of course, is to hide the box up high off the ground.
 This is only good for about six feet, though, unless you expect your finders to climb trees.
 There are areas here in N FL that regularly flood 20 feet deep or more.
 Besides, often the opportunities for hiding well off the ground are limited at best.

-My method of choice is to tie the letterbox down.
+My method of choice is to tie the letterbox down with a length of string.
 Not only will this greatly improve its odds of still being there after a flood, it also helps muggles note that it is not litter so they don't just throw it away without first looking to see what it is.

 If you have any comments or suggestions -- or additions -- please write me at "palmk at nettally dot com" or visit http://www.letterboxing.org or http://www.AtlasQuest.com and look me up (Kirbert) and use the "contact the placer" function to drop me a note.